 Can you bring your infant or toddler to Disney and have a good time?
 Absolutely.
 It will have its challenges, but Disney does offer a number of support services to make your life easier.
 However here’s what Amy Paulshock, one of our book contributors with a lot of firsthand experience had to say about this:

 “Think long and hard before bringing a child younger than two or three.
 Of course, it depends on your child, and how much you’re willing to sacrifice your Disney experience for your child’s well-being.
 Small children thrive on routine more than thrill, and as much as you want to show them a good time, what you may be exposing them to is a lot of stress.”

 As with all things Disney, there are plenty of people who feel the complete opposite, and very passionately!
 Here are some tips for optimizing your visit and having a great time.

-Timing, Crowds, and Weather with an Infant
+Timing, Crowds, and Weather with an Infant or Toddler